-1. Insulate Your Water Heater
+1. Insulate the Water Heater

+Don’t worry: You can quickly recoup every cent spent on the jacket.
 According to the experts at the Department of Energy, insulating a hot water tank saves 7% to 16% annually.

 In other words, assuming the average hot water costs $438 to operate annually, you’ll have $30 to $70 more in your pocket each year.